 Cystic Fibrosis is a progressive, genetic disease that causes persistent lung infections and limits the ability to breathe over time.
 CF is an inherited disease, meaning she got one copy of a gene from each of her parents.
 Knowing little about the disease and being unaware it ran in our families – feelings of shock and fear overwhelmed us.

 Luckily, those feelings quickly transitioned to hope days later as we visited our now amazing CF Care Center, SSM Health Cardinal Glennon Children’s Hospital.
 We learned about the advances in the disease thanks to the continuous work of the Cystic Fibrosis Foundation.
-We learned Alex’s outlook was very positive and that at 4-months old she would be eligible for one of the latest, ground-breaking drugs that has changed the lives of many living with the disease.
+We learned Alex’s outlook was very positive and that at 4-months old she would be eligible for one of the latest, ground-breaking drugs (Kalydeco) that has changed the lives of many living with the disease.
 Most importantly, we learned Alex was going to live a very full, long, and normal life.

 While the CF cause is very near and dear to our hearts, it goes beyond that.
 We have learned a lot about the advances and dedicated work of the CF Community.
 We strongly believe that the Cystic Fibrosis Foundation is one of the most efficient organizations of its kind and that scientists are making discoveries that will someday lead to a one-time cure.